 Tim Francis is the Director of Digital Marketing of Miracles Recovery Center and a person in recovery from addiction.

 This is the journey I found.

-In the big book of Alcoholics Anonymous, it speaks of a white light experience that the founder Bill Wilson had while in the hospital detoxing from alcohol.
+The big book of Alcoholics Anonymous, speaks of a white light experience that the founder Bill Wilson had while in the hospital detoxing from alcohol.
 It may very well have been what I had also.
-I’ve heard of this event and was also told it’s normal for this to take awhile.
+I’ve heard of this event and was also told it’s normal for this to take a while.
 Well, it hit like a brick, or lack thereof once I noticed it.
 This all came from the desperation of not wanting to live anymore.
 While others may receive the blessing of recovery from the desperation to not live like they are anymore.